-WCL [files] [options] WCL386 [files] [options]
+WFL [files] [options] WFL386 [files] [options]

-WCL is the name of the Watcom Compile and Link utility that invokes the 16-bit compiler.

-WCL386 is the name of the Watcom Compile and Link utility that invokes the 32-bit compiler.
+- WFL is the name of the Watcom Compile and Link utility that invokes the 16-bit compiler. - WFL386 is the name of the Watcom Compile and Link utility that invokes the 32-bit compiler.

 The files and options may be specified in any order.
 The Watcom Compile and Link utility uses the extension of the file name to determine if it is a source file, an object file, or a library file.
 Files with extensions of "OBJ" and "LIB" are assumed to be object files and library files respectively.
-Files with extensions of "ASM" are assumed to be assembler source files and will be assembled by the Watcom Assembler.
-Files with any other extension, including none at all, are assumed to be C/C++ source files and will be compiled.
-Pattern matching characters ("" and "?") may be used in the file specifications.
+Files with any other extension, including none at all, are assumed to be FORTRAN 77 source files and will be compiled.
+Pattern matching characters ("\" and "?") may be used in the file specifications.
+If no file extension is specified for a file name then "FOR" is assumed.